vercel/next.js/docs/deployment.md

 `next build` builds the production application in the `.next` folder.
 After building, `next start` starts a Node.js server that supports [hybrid pages](/docs/basic-features/pages.md), serving both statically generated and server-side rendered pages.

 All Next.js assets are hashed by default.
-This means if you use a CDN, with every new deployment, a CDN purge wouldn't be required.
+This means if you use a CDN that doesn't automatically handle deployment caches like Vercel, with every new deployment, a CDN purge wouldn't be required for files in `/_next` although is still needed for any resources like SSR'd pages outside of the `/_next` folder.

 ### Static HTML Export